SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 The peer and member macro roles require a `names:` argument, listing the names of the symbols that the macro generates.
+The accessor macro role requires a `names:` argument if the macro generates a `willSet` or `didSet` property observer.
+An accessor macro that generates property observers can't add other accessors, because observers only apply to stored properties.
 The extension macro role also requires a `names:` argument if the macro adds declarations inside the extension.
 When a macro declaration includes the `names:` argument,